python/cpython/Doc/library/struct.rst

 Machine-Independent Formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When exchanging data with other applications, byte ordering and alignment are specified precisely, and there is a good chance they won't correspond exactly to that of the local machine architecture.
+When exchanging data beyond your process such as storage or networks, byte ordering, size, and alignment should be precisely specified, as they may not correspond exactly to that of the local machine architecture.
-For example, network byte order is big-endian, while most commodity CPUs are little-endian.
+For example, network byte order is big-endian, while many popular CPUs are little-endian.
 In those situations, the user must define this explicitly.
 The first character should typically be ``<`` or ``>`` (or sometimes ``!`` to be explicit that the format will use